Janjanbureh Slavery - The Gambia

 The journey inlands - The Gambia

-During my trip I stayed inland at Kairoh Garden and I really loved it!
-I can really recommend that place to you!
-I had my own little house with an eco toilet and a hot shower.
-They really had a nice place there.
-If you want to stay a bit cheaper then they also have rooms with a shared shower.
+For my stay I was at Kairoh Garden in Kuntaur during my trip inland.
+I thought it was really great!
+I can really recommend this one!
+There I had my own hut with an eco toilet and a hot shower.
+Really nicely arranged.
+Want to stay cheaper?
+Then they also have rooms with a shared shower.

 Kairoh Garden Kuntaur - The Gambia